visual-framework/vf-core/components/vf-details/README.md

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Fvf-details.svg)](https://badge.fury.io/js/%40visual-framework%2Fvf-details)

+## About

+Use this interactive accordion-link component in places where information is optional.

 ## Usage

-This component makes use of the [HTML `details` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#attr-open).
-Use it in places where information is optional.
+- This component makes use of the [HTML `details` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#attr-open).

-You can add the `open` attribute to toggle the default state (`<details class="vf-details" open>`).
+- To toggle the default state, the `open` attribute: `<details class="vf-details" open>`.

 ## Install